France Employer of Record

 Employee benefits and paid leave in France

 When negotiating terms of an employment contract with a candidate in France, here are some of the statutory benefits and paid leave requirements to keep in mind, as well as how an employer of record can support your company’s benefits strategy.

-Employees in France are required to take maternity leave, and employers are required to compensate the leave.
+Employees in France are required to take maternity leave.
 Maternity leave guidelines include:

-- One child (with one child preexisting) grants the mother six weeks of prenatal leave, plus 10 weeks of postnatal leave.
+- One child (with up to one child preexisting) grants the mother six weeks of prenatal leave, plus 10 weeks of postnatal leave.

 - One child (with two or more children preexisting) grants the mother eight weeks of prenatal leave, plus 18 weeks of postnatal leave.

-- Twins grant the mother 12 prenatal weeks and 22 postnatal weeks; triplets grant 24 prenatal weeks and 22 postnatal weeks.
+- Twins grant the mother 12 prenatal weeks and 22 postnatal weeks; triplets or more grant 24 prenatal weeks and 22 postnatal weeks.

 - Medical complications will grant two additional prenatal weeks and four additional postnatal weeks.